api-platform/docs/core/serialization.md

 It relies on the [serialization (and deserialization) groups](https://symfony.com/doc/current/components/serializer.html#attributes-groups) feature of the Symfony Serializer component.

 In addition to groups, you can use any option supported by the Symfony Serializer.
 For example, you can use [`enable_max_depth`](https://symfony.com/doc/current/components/serializer.html#handling-serialization-depth) to limit the serialization depth.

 ### Configuration

-Just like other Symfony and API Platform components, the Serializer component can be configured using annotations, XML, or YAML.
+Just like other Symfony and API Platform components, the Serializer component can be configured using annotations, XML or YAML.
 Since annotations are easy to understand, we will use them in the following examples.

 Note: if you aren't using the official distribution of API Platform, you will need to enable annotation support in the serializer